 Students of color have long complained that the facial detection algorithms Proctorio and other exam surveillance companies use fail to recognize their faces, making it difficult if not impossible to take high-stakes tests.

-Now, a software researcher, who also happens to be a college student at a school that uses Proctorio, says he can prove the Proctorio software is using a facial detection model that fails to recognize Black faces more than 50 percent of the time.
+Now, a software researcher, who also happens to be a college student at a school that uses Proctorio, says she can prove the Proctorio software is using a facial detection model that fails to recognize Black faces more than 50 percent of the time.

-“I decided to look into it because [Proctorio has] claimed to have heard of ‘fewer than five’ instances where there were issues with face recognition due to race,” Akash Satheesan, the researcher, told Motherboard.
+“I decided to look into it because [Proctorio has] claimed to have heard of ‘fewer than five’ instances where there were issues with face recognition due to race,” Lucy Satheesan, the researcher, told Motherboard.
 “I knew that from anecdotes to be unlikely … so I set out to find some more conclusive proof and I think I’m fairly certain I did.”

 Satheesan demonstrated for Motherboard that the facial detection algorithms embedded in Proctorio’s tool performed identically to the OpenCV models when tested on the same set of faces.
-Motherboard also consulted a security researcher who validated Satheesan’s findings and was able to recreate his analysis.
+Motherboard also consulted a security researcher who validated Satheesan’s findings and was able to recreate her analysis.

 On its website, Proctorio claims that it uses “proprietary facial detection” technology.
 It also says that it uses OpenCV products, although not which products or what for.
 When Motherboard asked the company whether it uses OpenCV’s models for facial recognition, Meredith Shadle, a spokesperson for Proctorio, did not answer directly.
 Instead, she sent a link to Proctorio’s licenses page, which includes a license for OpenCV.